 - How to make the house a home on a budget

-- How to host a meal
+- How to host a meal and extend hospitality

 - How to visit the elderly, do good deeds for others, an help family members